ashwinpn/Advanced-Database-Systems/README.md

 <ins>Replicated Concurrency Control and recovery project.</ins>

 We implement a distributed database, complete with multiversion concurrency control, deadlock detection, replication, and failure recovery.
+Then, we use reprozip, docker, vagrant, and virtual machines to make our project reproducible even across different architectures for all time.

 ## Run Experiments